-For example, Gogo AVANCE L3 provides a service option that allows for up to five devices to connect simultaneously - more than enough for many Pilatus flight plans.
+For example, Gogo AVANCE L3 provides a service option that allows for up to five devices to connect simultaneously - more than enough for many Phenom flight plans.
+Gogo offers other service solutions, such as AVANCE L5, that accommodate more connected devices and higher usage loads.